-The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding up to 24 one-year doctoral dissertation fellowships in the social sciences over the next three years to advance the study of global religion.
+The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding up to 24 one-year doctoral dissertation fellowships in the social sciences over four years to advance the study of global religion.
 Each fellowship will provide $28,000 ($23,000 in salary and $5,000 for travel and minor research funding).
-Eight (8) fellowships on average will be awarded each year over the next three academic years (2017-2018, 2018-2019, and 2019-2020).
+The next round of applications is for the 2020-2021 academic year.
 The Global Religion Research Initiative is funded by the Templeton Religion Trust of Nassau, Bahamas.

 These doctoral dissertation fellowships are intended to promote among promising, young North American scholars the social scientific study of contemporary religions around the globe, especially religions in the “global south,” beyond the North Atlantic world (i.e., not the U.S., Canada, and Western Europe).
 They also intend to help better integrate the study of religion into mainstream social sciences.

-The dissertation fellowships seek to support the “writing year” of graduate students’ dissertation work — not the earlier phase of project design or data collection and analysis (see the Project Launch program for research funding for new projects, nor dissertations near completion and defending, nor (actual or de facto) post-doctoral periods (the GRRI also offers postdoctoral fellowships).
-Applicants should time their applications over the three years of the GRRI program to best fit their dissertation’s “writing year.”
-The funding period for the Round 1 competition will be the Fall 2017 and Spring 2018 semesters.
+The dissertation fellowships seek to support the “writing year” of graduate students’ dissertation work — not the earlier phase of project design or data collection and analysis (see the Project Launch program for research funding for new projects, nor dissertations near completion and defending, nor (actual or de facto) post-doctoral periods.
+The funding period for the Round 4 competition will be the Fall 2020 and Spring 2021 semesters.
 Applications must be ABD by the time funds are distributed.
 Please see the calendar on the About page for more details about the timing of the GRRI competitions.

 “Social sciences” here includes sociology, political science, anthropology, economics, and psychology; dissertations in religious studies departments are eligible if their methodologies are fundamentally social scientific.
 Prospective applicants in other departments (e.g., areas studies) should inquire with GRRI staff about their possible eligibility (at firstname.lastname@example.org).